Detecting Deterioration – what is Martha’s Rule?

 - You are worried about their condition.

 After prioritising the urgency of the problem, the team will visit the ward to discuss your concerns.
-The Critical Care Outreach Team will liaise with the patient’s medical team and instigate treatment or further review if necessary.
+The Critical Care Outreach Team liaises with the patient’s medical team and instigates treatment or further review if necessary.

 When should I not make a call?